 Effects of Education on the College and Labor Market

-At present, we have only a cursory understanding of how CTE students fare in the labor market even in a descriptive sense, and the near entirety of this research uses national surveys.
-Through our multi-agency data agreements across several states, we have the unique opportunity to study the effects of CTE course-taking on short and medium term careers.
+At present, we have only a cursory understanding of how CTE students fare in the labor market, even in a descriptive sense, and almost the entirety of this research uses national surveys.
+Through our multi-agency data agreements across several states, we have the unique opportunity to study the effects of CTE course-taking on short- and medium-term careers.

 The role of CTE in building local workforce capacity has largely been ignored, and we have little understanding of how CTE offerings by local schools respond to changes in labor market demand.
 We will develop a broad set of questions that rely on labor market shocks and make use of detailed observational data to ask how well CTE outputs are matched to demands of a changing workforce.

-How Can We Best Measure Learning in CTE?
+How Can We Best Measure Learning in Career and Technical Education?

 The past decade has ushered in a host of new accountability measures for CTE in order to satisfy federal reporting requirements.
 Little if any research has asked whether increased accountability has affected student outcomes.

-While we have a great deal of research on what teacher characteristics are associated with student outcomes in non-CTE courses, there is virtually no information on what CTE teacher characteristics (specifically, industry training vs. traditional teacher training) are correlated with student success in these courses.
-By using matched student-teacher linkages we plan to shed light on this relationship.
+While we have a great deal of research on what teacher characteristics are associated with student outcomes in non-CTE courses, there is virtually no information on what CTE teacher characteristics (specifically, industry training versus traditional teacher training) are correlated with student success in these courses.
+By using matched student-teacher linkages, we shed light on this relationship.

 Effects of Industry Credentials on Schooling and Employment

 The number of students earning industry-recognized credentials has exploded in recent years.
-These credentials are awarded based at least in part if not entirely on an End of Pathway assessments, providing a unique opportunity to test for certification effects.
+These credentials are awarded based, at least in part if not entirely, on End of Pathway assessments, providing a unique opportunity to test for certification effects.